PhyscoKillerMonkey/PersistentWeather/README.md

 4. There should be a message confirmation of installation - you can also check with the `/datapack list` command to see which data packs are installed

 For more in-depth information take a look at the [wiki page](https://minecraft.gamepedia.com/Tutorials/Installing_a_data_pack).

+## Uninstall

+Run `/function persistent_weather:uninstall` and the data pack will remove created scoreboards and disable itself.